-The term 'hazardous ground gas' is applied to both gases and vapours6 that may be present within the pore space of soils and rocks and may impact adversely upon human health and safety or the integrity of structures, and may consequently affect activities such as the construction and management of buildings.
+The term 'hazardous ground gas' is applied to both gases and vapours that may be present within the pore space of soils and rocks and may impact adversely upon human health and safety or the integrity of structures, and may consequently affect activities such as the construction and management of buildings.
 Such gases or vapours may be of natural or anthropogenic origin.

 The site auditor must check that the potential for hazardous ground gases has been adequately assessed, including the potential for hazardous ground gases to migrate from the site.
-The auditor must also check that the relevant assessment criteria have been appropriately applied and discussed in the consultant's report in accordance with relevant guidelines made or approved by the EPA and relevant technical guidance documents published by the EPA.
-This includes the health screening levels (HSLs) for vapour intrusion of petroleum hydrocarbon compounds and the interim soil vapour health investigation levels (interim HILs) for volatile organic chlorinated hydrocarbons as published in Schedule B1 of the NEPM.
+The auditor must also check that the relevant assessment criteria have been appropriately applied and discussed in the consultant's report in accordance with relevant guidelines made or approved by the EPA and relevant technical guidance documents, for example the Guidelines for the Assessment and Management of Sites Impacted by Hazardous Ground Gases (EPA 2012).
+See Assessing and managing hazardous ground gases: www.epa.nsw.gov.au/your-environment/contaminated-land/assessment-and-remediation/managing-hazardous-ground-gases.
+This includes screening and investigation levels for soil vapour as published in Schedule B1 of the NEPM.